 - A. Annual BCS-wide Major Fundraising Events: Fundraising activities that anticipate raising more than \$1,000 must be approved by the School Board as a part of the BCS Development plan.
-Approved activities currently include Benefit Dinner / Auction (November) and Jogathon (May). - B. Braves Booster Club (BBC) Golf Outing: This parent organization and annual fundraising activity is intended to provide financial support for Athletics and The Arts beyond their general budget allocations.
-Additionally, the BBC Golf Outing is intended to enhance these programs' overall quality while promoting BCS school spirit. - C. Other Fundraising Activity - anticipated to raise less than \$1,000: Any additional project or program-focused fundraising activities by student organizations (e.g., athletic teams, fine arts groups, clubs, individual classes, etc.) must be approved and supervised by Administration.
+Approved activities currently include Benefit Dinner / Auction (November) and Jogathon (May). - B. Braves Booster Club (BBC) Golf Outing: This annual fundraising activity is intended to provide financial support for Athletics beyond their general budget allocations.
+Additionally, the Golf Outing is intended to enhance these programs' overall quality while promoting BCS school spirit. - C. Other Fundraising Activity - anticipated to raise less than \$1,000: Any additional project or program-focused fundraising activities by student organizations (e.g., athletic teams, fine arts groups, clubs, individual classes, etc.) must be approved and supervised by Administration.